k-barton/komodor/README.md

     ls() #  back to .GlobalEnv
     #> [1] "f1"           "f2"           "in.GlobalEnv"
 ```
-* Problems with connection with Komodo server in R may cause R will not exit
-  properly (at least on Windows) and need to kill the R process.
 * R object browser has to be refreshed manually (click sidebar's refresh button)
   This is for performance, otherwise a list of object would have to be passed
   after each operation.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the
   colouring dissappears occassionally.
 This seems to be related to brace
-  counting in UDL (spush_check/spop_check, a bug in Komodo possibly?).
+  counting in UDL (spush_check/spop_check, a bug in Komodo possibly).